 How to stay safe: This event celebrates queer black excellence and cultural diversity.
 You can come as you are!
 And Lexington is known for having some out-and-proud people, like Sweet Evening Breeze and Jim Gray.

 Mountain Laurel Festival, Pineville

 The Mountain Laurel Festival sounds like something straight out of a fairytale.
 Each May over Memorial Day weekend, since 1931, colleges and universities from all over Kentucky pick one female representative from each to attend the festival.
 They perform an elaborate 15-second curtsey in front of the governor during a ceremony, who then chooses a winner.
 Besides the glamorous pageantry, the festival hosts live music and vendors.

 How to stay safe: Pineville is no gay haven, so it may be best to leave the pageantry to the contestants and let them be the show.
 Come for the charm and storybook environs.
 Perfect for a low-key, long weekend with your significant other.

 Railbird Festival, Lexington

 Call it the Coachella of Kentucky!
 Railbird is Lexington’s answer to an incredible music festival.
-Taking place at Keeneland, the city’s premier racing track, you can take in the Kentucky horse and bourbon vibe while experiencing your favorite bands on three stages!
+Taking place in June at Keeneland, the city’s premier racing track, you can take in the Kentucky horse and bourbon vibe while experiencing your favorite bands play live on three stages!